 The Pelion team and Wiley Publishing have joined forces to produce the definitive guide to IoT Connectivity Security, covering a range of topics including how to recognize connectivity vulnerabilities, securing your devices and protecting your data as well as best practice advice for anyone looking to securely deploy an IoT project.

-Everything you wanted to know about IoT security but were afraid to ask
+Everything you wanted to know but were afraid to ask

 Our guide starts by explaining the common security flaws in a range of IoT connectivity options and details the potential issues that could crop up over the lifecycle of a device.
 Once a device is deployed in the field, it is vulnerable to physical attacks as well as threats to its software.
 To achieve end-to-end security throughout the connection lifecycle, security must be a primary design consideration in IoT devices — as fundamental as any other parameter.